SherifIssa/learning_git/README.md

 * Generate native PowerPoint pie, bar and line graphs
 * Include images from Pega in their slides

-The template is a PowerPoint file, it can include any PowerPoint component as well as references to Pega properties and actions.
+The template is a PowerPoint file. it can include any PowerPoint components as well as references to Pega properties and actions.
 References and actions can be included using Pega Mail Merge expressions.

 ## Installation

 1. Download `pegaPowerPointGenerator_pkg.zip` from Pega Exchange.
-2. Unzip `pegaPowerPointGenerator_pkg.zip`, that will create `pegaPowerPointGenerator_pkg` directory that contains the following three sub-directories:
+2. Unzip `pegaPowerPointGenerator_pkg.zip`, to create `pegaPowerPointGenerator_pkg` directory that contains the following three sub-directories:
 	 - `archives`: contains `pegaPowerPointGenerator_v1.zip` installable RAP.
 	 - `examples`: contains `pptxdemo.zip` sample application and `ppt-demo.pptx` sample  template.
 	 -  `documents`: contains `README.md` file
-3. Import `pegaPowerPointGenerator_v1.zip` RAP from the `rules` directory
+3. Import `pegaPowerPointGenerator_v1.zip` RAP from the `archives` directory
 4. Restart your Pega application server.
 5. Add `PegaPowerPointGenerator`  ruleset to your application rulesets.
 6. Add `GeneratePowerPoint` Flow Action to your process.